thomascgray/rpg-whiteboard-solidjs/README.md

 there is then a bunch of utils to do maths, to interact with the DOM, etc.

+# TODO features

+- locking objects
+- grouping objects

+### ideas/thoughts/roadmap

+things that all objects can do that need to be in context menus, toolbars, etc.

+- send to back
+- bring to front
+- borders
+- opacity
+- rounding/cropping

 ### performance

 **if we get rid of using state as the core, we dont need the pre stuff. the state IS the pre stuff, and we just change against the dom directly**